![]() |

 Cherry Mine Disaster, Interior of the big tent, used as a morgue, February 20, 1910 |

-The men who died, especially those who gave their lives for others, would never be forgotten.
-And Streator had special cause for pride because of its own John E. Williams.
-His skill, humanity, and hard work played a major role in preventing the Cherry mine disaster from creating bitterness and hatred among the thousands of persons whose lives it affected.
+The men who died will never be forgotten, especially those who gave their lives for others.
+And Streator had a particular cause for pride because of its own John E. Williams.
+His skill, humanity, and hard work significantly prevented the Cherry Mine disaster from creating bitterness and hatred among the thousands of people affected.

 AFTERWARD-AT-CHERRY